loopbackio/loopback-next/docs/site/Relation-generator.md

 - Name of the through model (`targetModel`).
 Prompts a list of available models to choose from as the through model of the relation.
 For HasManyThrough relation only.

+- Name of the id property of the source model (`sourceModelPrimaryKey`).
+Prompts for the name of the source model.
+For example, for `Customer` has many `Order`s, `Customer` is the source model.
+For an `Order` belongs to a `Customer`, `Order` is the source model.
+Defaults value: `id`.

+- Type of the id property of the source model (`sourceModelPrimaryKey`).
+Prompts a list of types fir the id property on the source model.
+Default value:
+  `number`.

+- Name of the id property of the source model (`destinationModelPrimaryKey`).
+  Prompts for the name of the destination model.
+For example, for `Customer` has many `Order`s, `Order` is the destination model.
+For an `Order` belongs to a `Customer`, `Customer` is the destination model.
+Defaults value: `id`.

+- Type of the id property of the source model (`sourceModelPrimaryKey`).
+Prompts a list of types fir the id property on the source model.
+Default value:
+  `number`.

 - Name of the foreign key (`foreignKeyName`).
 Prompts a property name that references the primary key property of the another model.
 Note: Leave blank to